 Script editor debug tools and options¶

-Keep Debugger Open option keeps the debugger open after a scene has been closed.
+The Keep Debugger Open option keeps the debugger open after a scene has been closed.
 And the Debug with External Editor option lets you debug your game with an external editor.

 Debug project settings¶

-These are some general settings such as printing the current FPS to the Output panel, the maximum ammount of functions when profiling and others.
+These are some general settings such as printing the current FPS to the Output panel, the maximum amount of functions when profiling and others.

-These settings allow you to turn specific GDScript warnings, such as an unused variable, on or off.
+These settings allow you to toggle specific GDScript warnings, such as for unused variables.
 You can also turn off warnings completely.

-Shapes is where you can adjust the color of shapes that only appear for debugging purposes, such as collision and navigation shapes.
+Shapes are where you can adjust the color of shapes that only appear for debugging purposes, such as collision and navigation shapes.

 - Copy the current error message.

 - Step Into the code.
-This button takes you to the next line of code, and if it's a function, it step line by line through the function.
+This button takes you to the next line of code, and if it's a function, it steps line-by-line through the function.

-- Step Over goes to the next line of code, but does not go down into function code.
+- Step Over the code.
+This button goes to the next line of code, but it doesn't step line-by-line through functions.

-- Continue resumes the game after a breakpoint or pause.
+- Continue.
+This button resumes the game after a breakpoint or pause.

 This is where errors and warning messages are printed while running the game.